 - College Events: All in-person meetings or events not deemed critical for College operations are canceled or will be held virtually.
 Virtual events are listed on the events calendar.

-- Travel: No College-funded travel will be approved until further notice.
+- Travel: No College-funded travel will be approved through December 31, 2020.

 - Census 2020: As per guidelines from the Census Bureau, students living on campus earlier this spring will be counted by the College as residing here for the current census count.
 There is no need for students or their families to count these students on their Census forms.